Frequently Asked Questions

 What is the next step after submitting my application?

 Once the application has been received, it is appropriate to contact the Buyer who handles your product to schedule an appointment.

 Which documents cannot be faxed to the purchasing division?

 Bids which have been issued through the regular solicitation process, may not be faxed.
-Under special circumstances, a buyer may request facsimile bids which must be followed up by submission of the original documentation.
+Under special circumstances, a buyer may request facsimile or e-mail only bids, which must then be followed up by submission of the original hardcopy documentation.